 Due to its relatively large size and location in the front of your body, it’s vulnerable to injury, especially if you receive a blow to your abdomen.

-There are a number of common trauma causes that may result in injury to the liver.
+There are a number of common trauma causes that may result in a liver injury.
 Examples of blunt force trauma include:

 - motor vehicle accidents